Theluga/Edifier-QR30-RGB-Timeout/README.md

 As a temporary workaround, add `usbhid.quirks=0x2d99:0xa101:0x400` to your kernel command line.

+Powering off and rebooting does not turn the speaker down.
+Will investigate someday.

 ## Simple video where I show the sycronization and use idle wrong because I was excited.
 It's in portuguese so...

 <p align="center">